 Discussion board: The discussion board is the only platform we have to interact and have a 'conversation' about the topics we are covering.
 Every other week we will have a discussion and you will create a patient-based medical story.
 Discussion participation will be assessed based on the rubric located below.
-It is imperative that you familiarize yourself with the rubric so that you understand the criteria and are able to participate in the discussions in a manner that meets the criteria.
+It is imperative that you familiarize yourself with the rubric so that you understand the criteria and can participate in the discussions in a manner that meets the criteria.

 The goal is to engage in ongoing and meaningful discussion based on the medical stories developed.
-Your initial story post should be relevant and make a meaningful connection with the medical terms we are currently learning.
+Your initial patient-based story post should be relevant and make a meaningful connection with the medical terms we are currently learning.
 It is important to read each story carefully and post a thoughtful and substantive response that allows the story to be continued by other students throughout the week.
-Because these are academic reflections, it is also important to integrate your own experiences as you develop all of your stories.
+Because these are academic reflections, it is also important to integrate your own experiences as you develop all your stories.

-Initial stories are due on Thursdays before midnight and ongoing story-telling will occur between Friday - Monday midnight.
+Initial patient-based stories are due on Thursdays before midnight and ongoing story-telling should occur between Friday - Monday midnight.
 To receive full points for interaction, your posts should span the above timeframe and at minimum occur on at least three different days during that timeframe.
-Please do not begin posting your story additions prior to Friday.
+Please do your best to not begin posting your story additions prior to Friday.
 If you do this, you run the risk of missing out on the stories posted Thursday evening.
+Your story additions cannot be made on the same day you post your initial patient-based story.
+For example, if you post your initial patient-based story on Thursday you cannot begin posting your story additions until Friday and then your four story additions must be made on Friday and one other day.

 Do not wait until the last day to engage in the discussion.
 At that point, it is too late to engage in meaningful dialogue, as we will be transitioning into the next week's activities.
-Any student who posts all of their story additions on the same day or the last day of the discussion board will not receive credit for any aspect of the story additions.
-Logging in once each day and spending about 10-15 minutes reviewing and responding to posts should meet the requirement for ongoing discussion, as long as your responses are substantive, thoughtful and you provide storylines that illicit further discussion.
+Any student who posts all their story additions on the same day or the last day of the discussion board will not receive credit for any aspect of the story additions.
+Logging in once each day and spending about 10-15 minutes reviewing and responding to posts should meet the requirement for ongoing discussion, if your responses are substantive, thoughtful and you provide storylines that illicit further discussion.